-Individual countries' previously used questions: It would be very useful to examine the relationship between the WG questions (core and extended) and questions on disability used by countries in previous censuses.
+Previously used questions from individual countries: It would be very useful to examine the relationship between the WG questions (core and extended) and questions on disability used by countries in previous censuses.
 Understanding this relationship can help analysts scale up pilot test results to gain insight into national prevalence rates.
 Including previously used census question in the pilot test is one possible way of doing this, as will be discussed in a later section.